WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/Temperature-TC/README.md

 ### Hardware Requirement

-In order to run this example, you should have `WPC-USB-DAQ-F1-TD` product with thermocouple sensor components.
+In order to run this example, you should have `WPC-USB-DAQ-F1-TD` product with thermocouple sensor.

 Then, we take `WPC-USB-DAQ-F1-TD` for example.